gauzias/sulcal_graphs_matching/README.md

 ### Dependencies:

-These dependencies are mandatory for the implementation of scripts provided, please follow the instructions properly provided in the following dependencies:
+These dependencies are mandatory for the implementation of scripts provided, please follow the instructions properly provided in the following dependencies for proper execution of the scripts provided:

 #### 1. [SLAM](https://github.com/gauzias/slam)
 #### 2. [VISBRAIN](https://github.com/EtienneCmb/visbrain) for visualization.